sramteke171/hw-express-params/README.md

 });
 ```
 * To validate if you express app (your server) is good to go, run the command `nodemon` in your terminal
-you should see something like this
+you should see something like this.
 ```sh
  > $: nodemon
 [nodemon] 1.18.11